datanav/docs/getting-started.rst

 We have seen the NI attribute ``rdf:type`` on all the entities in our Sesam hub in these labs.
 This attribute is used to filter entities downstream, like we have been doing.

 Look up the ``ni`` function in the Developer Guide.
-You can also read more about namespaced identifiers in the :ref:`Best Practice <best-practice-namespaced-identifiers>` section of the docs.
+You can also read more about namespaced identifiers :ref:`here <concepts-namespaces>`.

 Task
 ++++